Join our team

 At Providence Health Care, we put great value in our team.
-We constantly encourage our employees to future their training and education so that they have tools to thrive in their position.
+We constantly encourage our employees to continue their training and education in order to thrive in their position.
 A few resources that we have implemented and made available to staff are our VIP Program, CDP, Music to Memory and IN2L.

-Employees that meet criteria for the VIP Program at their annual evaluation will receive a merit increase in addition to a $2.00 per hour raise.
+Employees that meet criteria for the VIP Program at their annual evaluation will receive a merit increase, in addition to a $2.00 per hour raise.
 Employees continuing to meet these criteria in subsequent years can double their merit increase.
 The program is a great opportunity for employees of all levels to show leadership on an exceptional team.
-This program also allows PHC to thank employees for thier hard work and dedication.

 When working with the elderly, a Certified Dementia Practioner Certification can be an imencly benefiical tool for employees to have.
 A CDP certification is intended to inspire confidence and dedication in an individual’s professional knowledge.
 The certifciation also benefits quality of life and quality of care provided to a dementia patient.

 Music to Memory

-As the only Music to Memory certified skilled nursing facility in the southern half of Indiana, we take pride in training our team with this program.
-The program allows employees to provide personalized care to patients as well as family caregivers by helping create customized playlists through digital media.
-Music to Memory helps enable those struggling with Alzheimer’s, dementia and other cognitive and physical challenges.
+As the only Music to Memory certified nursing facility in southern Indiana, we take pride in training our team with this program.
+The program provides care to patients by helping create customized playlists through digital media.
+Music to Memory helps enable those struggling with Alzheimer’s, Dementia and much more.
 It helps patients to reconnect with the world through music-triggered memories.

 The IN2L (It’s Never Too Late) is a computer system adapted for elder use.
 Touch screen, large font, easy to see large keyboard, and adjustable height make it a perfect fit for everyone!
 We provide training for our employess on iN2L so that we are able to learn about each resident and provide individualized care.